Beothuk/bio.utilities/README.md

 # bio.utilities

-Package to help develop and/or use ecomod tools in order to ...
+Package to help develop and/or use bio tools in order to ...

 Installation: